cfe-lab/Kive/cluster-setup/README.md

 Create a fresh empty cluster in the original location using `initdb`:

     sudo -u postgres /usr/lib/postgresql/14/bin/initdb /var/lib/postgresql/14/main

+At the same time, we should also move (or delete) the Barman backups created to this point, as they are inconsistent with the database that we are about to restore.
+Move the Barman backup folder to a backup location, and create a fresh backup folder in the same location.
+For example, if the backup folder was at `/media/backup/BarmanDBBackup`:

+    sudo mv /media/backup/BarmanDBBackup /media/backup/BarmanDBBackup_original
+    sudo mkdir /media/backup/BarmanDBBackup
+    sudo chown barman:barman /media/backup/BarmanDBBackup

 Next you can restore the database using `psql` as the `postgres` user.
 Bring up the database again (this time with the fresh empty cluster) and use `psql` to load the data: